When it comes to choosing the best topics for LinkedIn content marketing you want to focus on delivering tangible value to a specific target reader.

 Some topics may be too broad to cover in a single article.
 You will need to narrow these down into subtopics or multiple pieces of content (pro tip: cross-link your related articles just like you’d do on your website blog to keep readers reading).

-In the LinkedIn article above, the author focuses on AI Digital Agents.
-He then explains exactly what the article will cover.
-It answers both how and where to implement them.
+In this LinkedIn article about AI digital agents, the author focuses the deep functionality and benefits AI platforms can provide to business.
+The article answers both how and where to implement them.
 Immediately, the reader knows what the article is about and what questions it will answer.

 He then focuses on answering these “how” and “why” questions.
 Smart AI digital agents is a big topic that can go in hundreds of directions.
 By starting with simpler “how” and “why” questions and providing tangible examples, he was able to go deep and build a highly effective LinkedIn article from the ground up.